Common questions about family sessions

 What are your favourite locations?

-I photograph families throughout North, West, Central and South West London (I am based in Kensington myself), and have favourite locations for my shoots depending on where you live and the time of the year.
+I photograph families throughout North, West, Central and South West London (I am based in Kensington & Chelsea myself), and have favourite locations for my shoots depending on where you live and the time of the year.
 Favourite spots for family portraits include the ever-popular Richmond Park in South West London, Wimbledon Common, Chiswick House & Gardens, Holland Park, Kensington Gardens and Hampstead Heath, all of which I know really well!
-However, I also regularly photograph clients in private communal gardens in Chelsea and Notting Hill, as well as locations outside of London.
+However, I also regularly photograph clients in various private garden squares in Chelsea and Notting Hill, as well as locations outside of London, such as the Mayfield lavender fields in summer.

 What about urban family photography in the city?